siddheshzz/siddheshzz/README.md

 - 🤝 I’m looking for help with **React**

-- 👨‍💻 All of my projects are available at [https://github.com/siddheshzz?tab=repositories](https://github.com/siddheshzz?tab=repositories)
+- 👨‍💻 All of my projects are available at [Here](https://github.com/siddheshzz?tab=repositories)

 - 💬 Ask me about **Python, DS, Javascript, CRM**

 - 📫 How to reach me **siddheshzope1023@gmail.com**

-- ⚡ Fun fact **I think I love to sleep more than coffee**
+- ⚡ Fun fact **I think I love connecting with new folks!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">